The inside story of a rotten Hewlett Packard deal to be told in trial of fallen British tech star

 The alleged villains in the trial are former Autonomy CEO Mike Lynch, who once was lionized as shining example of British ingenuity, and Stephen Chamberlain, Autonomy's former vice president of finance.
 They are both defending themselves against 16 felony counts of fraud and conspiracy in a trial expected to run until late May or June and include testimony from more than 40 witnesses.

-If convicted by a jury, Lynch and Chamberlain each could face a sentence of more than 20 years in federal prison.
+If convicted on all counts by a jury, Lynch and Chamberlain each could face a sentence of more than 20 years in federal prison.

 Autonomy's former chief financial officer, Sushovan Hussain, was sentenced to five years in prison in 2019 after being convicted on 16 criminal counts of fraud and conspiracy.